paulrobertlloyd/paulrobertlloyd-v3/source/_posts/links/2016-05-15-election_expenses_exposed.markdown

 >
 > None of these hotel receipts seem to have been declared by the party.

-This is nothing short of a scandal, yet one helpfully suppressed given the current EU Referendum campaign.
+This is nothing short of a scandal, yet one helpfully suppressed by the current EU Referendum campaign.
 All this, revealed on the same week David Cameron hosted the international [Anti-Corruption Summit][4]; maybe we need to focus on the corruption taking place a little closer to home, first.

 * * *